intelligent-username/CNN/README.md

 This ensures that every image fed into the network is correctly formatted, normalized, and converted to a tensor for training.

-There are other general ML pratices to consider as well, such as the details of the [regularization](https://www.github.com/intelligent-username/Regularization) or the [optimization](https://www.github.com/intelligent-username/Gradient-Descent).
+There are other general ML practices to consider as well, such as the details of the [regularization](https://www.github.com/intelligent-username/Regularization) or the [optimization](https://www.github.com/intelligent-username/Gradient-Descent).

 Some specific CNN configurations have had notable success, such as AlexNet, VGG, ResNet, and so on.